 COVID-19 hospitalizations 64% down from April peak

-Earlier today, the Minnesota Department of Health reported new 134 positive COVID-19 cases and one death.
-This is the lowest number of cases yet for Minnesota –– and is 92 percent lower than the number reported beginning May.
-But cases have generally been going down in the state.
-In fact, new positive cases have stayed well below 600 for a little over a week in Minnesota.
+Earlier today, the Minnesota Department of Health reported 134 new positive COVID-19 cases and one death.
+This is 92 percent lower than the number of new cases reported in May and also the lowest ever recorded.
+Generally, cases have been going down in the state.
+In fact, new positive cases have remained below 600 for a little over a week in Minnesota.

 Hospitalizations have followed the same trend.
-After slightly peaking in April, hospitalizations in both ICU and non-ICU have trended down and are well below 300 as of the latest update.
-As of May 30, Minnesota had a total of 249 COVID-19 hospitalization –– 79 ICU, 170 non-ICU.
+After slightly peaking in April, hospitalizations in both ICU and non-ICU have trended down and are below 300 as of the latest update.
+As of May 30, Minnesota had a total of 249 COVID-19 hospitalizations — 79 ICU, 170 non-ICU.

 Source: Minnesota Department of Health

-At the national level, trends of COVID-19 have also been largely positive, possibly a signal that the country could be nearing the end of the crisis.
-According to data from the Center for Disease Control and Prevention, seven-day moving average numbers have dropped 76 percent for cases, and 42 percent for deaths since the April peak.
+At the national level, COVID-19 trends have also been largely positive, possibly a signal that the country could be nearing the end of the crisis.
+According to data from the Centers for Disease Control and Prevention, seven-day moving average numbers have dropped 76 percent for cases and 42 percent for deaths since the April peak.

-One of the biggest contributors to this trend is probably increased vaccination rates.
-At both the nation and state level, more 60 percent of adults have received at least one dose of a COVID-19 vaccine.
+Increased vaccination rates are probably the biggest contributor to this trend.
+At both the national and state levels, more than 60 percent of adults have received at least one dose of a COVID-19 vaccine.